petm5/petermarshall.ca/blog/example.md

 ---
 tags:
-  - test
+  - Test
-  - stuff
+  - Example
-title: First Entry
+title: Example Post
 ---

 You may notice that the text in this paragraph is larger than subsequent paragraphs.